mothur/mothur.github.io/_wiki/cluster.split.md

 ### Splitting by classification using fasta

-For the classification method using a fasta file, you need to provide your fasta file, names file and taxonomy file.
+For the classification method using a fasta file, you need to provide your fasta file, name file and taxonomy file.
 You will also need to set the taxlevel you want to split by. mothur will split the sequence into distinct taxonomy groups, and create distance files for each grouping.